Florida Special Needs Trust Rules (2026) | Complete State Guide

 7. 7.
 The trust can pay for groceries without reducing your child’s SSI.

-This changed in October 2024.
+This changed in late September 2024 (effective September 30, 2024).
 Before that, buying food with trust money cut the SSI check.
 It doesn’t anymore.

 8. 8.
 The trust paying for housing DOES still reduce SSI.